The Original Crockd kit that comes with ceramic clay so you can experience the most authentic form of pottery from home.

 Firing your clay is a thing, and you'll have to do it in a big bad ass oven if you want your creations to be useable.

 We know what you're thinking, and the answer is no.

 You can not fire your clay in your home oven.
-Unless you have an oven that gets to 1,000 degrees, you'll have to take it to a kiln.
+Unless you have an oven that gets to 1,000 Degrees/1,800 Fahrenheit, you'll have to take it to a kiln.

-We are slowly but surely building a list of kilns around Australia.
+We are slowly but surely building a list of kilns around the World.
 You can check out our list here.